 If you're marketing to a local audience, there are more tools available than ever to help you.
-Naomi Marks finds out how you can use online services as well as tried and tested techniques to attract local customers
+Naomi Marks finds out how you can use online services as well as traditional marketing techniques to attract local customers

 Appealing to local customers is easier than ever.
 And it's not just about flyers and local ads; technology can also be used to market at town or even postcode level.

 "It's just easier to market within a defined geography," says Sarah Orchard, founder of Orchard Marketing Associates.
 "For example, in theory I can consult across the whole of Europe, but in practice I keep to my home town and neighbouring counties.

 "I can network locally, I can use local marketing techniques, and there are enough customers in the catchment area to keep me busy," she explains.
 "It's about fishing where the fish are."